 CHIME at Proctors includes a full symphonic orchestra, and offers musicians comprehensive support and training they need to transition to one of ESYO’s performing ensembles.
 “First Friday” concerts occur on site for family and friends.
 Community performances and “side-by-sides” with ESYO ensembles occur throughout the year.

 The program is through application only, including a personal statement and teacher recommendation.

 CHIME musicians currently enrolled in Schenectady City High School are eligible to apply to become a Young Leader.
 This program seeks to provide ongoing support for CHIME musicians as they continue their musical journey, offering them private instruction, performing and mentoring opportunities.
 Young Leaders are expected to assist CHIME Teaching Artists and to accept leadership roles within the program.
 SCSD busses are available to transport Young Leaders to the Proctors site from the high school and then home again.

-ESYO CHIME in Troy will provide free, daily music instruction to children in grades 1-3.
-The program will include stringed instrument instruction, small group lessons, full ensemble rehearsals, general music and supervised practice.
-“Casual Concerts” will take place throughout the school year for friends and family.
-The program will feature side-by-side experiences with Empire State Youth Orchestra’s most advanced performing ensembles, and peer mentorship from ESYO Youth Orchestra members.
+ESYO CHIME in Troy provides free, daily music instruction to children in grades 1-3.
+The program includes stringed instrument instruction, small group lessons, full ensemble rehearsals, general music and supervised practice.
+“Casual Concerts” takes place throughout the school year for friends and family.
+The program features side-by-side experiences with Empire State Youth Orchestra’s most advanced performing ensembles, and peer mentorship from ESYO Youth Orchestra members.

-Application to the program is made through the District’s Empire Enrichment program and enrollment will be determined by a lottery system.
+Application to the program is made through the District’s Empire Enrichment program and enrollment is determined by a lottery system.